Jake Fraley Player Props: Reds vs. Pirates

-After going 0-for-4 in his last game, Jake Fraley and the Cincinnati Reds take on the Pittsburgh Pirates (who will hand the ball to Roansy Contreras) at 6:35 PM ET on Thursday.
+The Cincinnati Reds, including Jake Fraley (hitting .188 in his past 10 games, with six walks and two RBI), battle starting pitcher Mitch Keller and the Pittsburgh Pirates at PNC Park, Friday at 6:35 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Rays.
+He had a one-hit showing in his previous game (1-for-3) against the Pirates.

 Jake Fraley Game Info & Props vs. the Pirates